kikipoulet/SukiUI/docs/docs/documentation/controls/inputs/combobox.md

 # Combobox

-A component for selecting from a dataset
+A control for selecting from a dataset.

 ## Show